The National Library of Scotland has substantial holdings of children's books, acquired by purchase, donation and in the main through legal deposit.

 There are also a number of other gems of children's literature:

-a manuscript of 'The Quangle-Wangle's hat', with the author's pen and ink drawing (MS.3310)
+- A manuscript of 'The Quangle-Wangle's hat', with the author's pen and ink drawing [Library reference: MS.3310]

-The first issue — in its original wrappers — of Kipling's 'Wee Willie Winkie' published in Allahabad circa 1888.
+- The first issue — in its original wrappers — of Kipling's 'Wee Willie Winkie' published in Allahabad around 1888.

 The National Library holds three collections of children's books which have been acquired by donation and purchase through the years.
 These are the J G Scott, School Prize and Eudo Mason Collections:

 The J G Scott Collection was donated to the Library by Miss Judith G Scott in 1984.